 All you have to do to enable this download option for anyone visiting your tour is: In 3DVista Virtual Tour PRO, enable the virtual tour for Download.
 Click on the Publish button (bottom right) and in the Publish pop-up window, select:

 That's it on the author's side.
-Now, in order to download the tour, you need to use Chrome (for now that's the only browser supporting this new app format).
+Now, in order to download the tour, you need to use Chrome or Edge.
 Check out our video tutorial on how to enable your tours for download and use as an offline app.

 Still running into problems trying to download the tour onto your device?
 Check the following: